What is an Annuity?

 Life annuities provide fixed payments to their holders until his/her death.

 An annuity that provides perpetual cash flows with no end date.
-Examples of financial instruments that grant the perpetual cash flows to its holders are extremely rare.
+Examples of financial instruments that grant perpetual cash flows to its holder are extremely rare.

 The most notable example is a UK Government bond called consol.
 The first consols were issued in the middle of the 18th century.
 The bonds did not specify an explicit end date and were redeemable at the option of the Parliament.
 However, the UK Government redeemed all consols in 2015.